PauliusMacernis/prompts/coding/change-request.md

    - TODO/FIXME markers
    - Commented-out code blocks

-3. **NEVER invent files.** If a file exists in the project, modify THAT file.
-Do not create `UserService_v2.php` or `utils_new.js`.
-Use the exact existing path.
+3. **NEVER invent files or paths.**
+   - If a file exists in the project, modify THAT file using its exact path from the file tree
+   - Do not create `UserService_v2.php` or `utils_new.js`
+   - Do not assume directories exist (like `public/`, `src/`, `includes/`) — verify against the file tree
+   - If you cannot find the file in the provided tree, ASK — do not guess based on "common patterns"

+4. **NEVER hallucinate evidence.** If you made an error:
+   - Admit you didn't check properly
+   - Do not fabricate a "trace" or claim you found something you didn't
+   - Go back and actually read the file tree before answering again

-4. **NEVER generate files over 300 lines.** If your output would exceed this:
+5. **NEVER generate files over 300 lines.** If your output would exceed this:
    - STOP
    - Propose how to split into smaller modules
    - Wait for approval
    - Then proceed with properly separated files

-5. **NEVER provide unsolicited explanations.** Do not include:
+6. **NEVER provide unsolicited explanations.** Do not include:
    - README files unless requested
    - Lengthy "what I changed" summaries
    - Documentation files unless requested
    - Usage examples unless requested
    - The user is a senior engineer.
 Output code, not tutorials.

-6. **NEVER assume.** If you are not 95% certain about:
+7. **NEVER assume.** If you are not 95% certain about:
-   - Which file to modify
+   - Which file to modify → Check the file tree
+   - Where a file is located → Check the file tree (don't assume `public/`, `src/`, etc. exist)
    - The intended behavior
    - How a pattern should be applied
    - Whether a dependency exists

    Then **ASK FIRST**.
 Do not guess.
-Do not proceed with assumptions.
+Do not infer from "common framework patterns."

-7. **NEVER cut corners on security.** Every piece of code must include:
+8. **NEVER cut corners on security.** Every piece of code must include:
    - Input validation
    - Output encoding where applicable
    - Parameterized queries (never string concatenation for SQL/commands)